lc-cs-172/fall-2025/syllabus.md

 Most exams are closed-book pen-and-paper tests given in the classroom -- No calculators, no smart phones or watches, no computers or tablets, no notes.

+In many cases (but not the final exam), students will be allowed to submit an addendum to a graded exam for any question they missed, and provide the *what* (the right answer) and the **why** (a justification).
+They will be eligible for partial credit, up to 1/2 of the missed value for each question.

 Sources for exam questions include